Climate and Average Weather Year Round in Wilmington North Carolina, United States

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Wilmington varies significantly throughout the year.

 The wetter season lasts 3.4 months, from June 4 to September 16, with a greater than 36% chance of a given day being a wet day.
 The month with the most wet days in Wilmington is July, with an average of 15.3 days with at least 0.04 inches of precipitation.

 The drier season lasts 8.6 months, from September 16 to June 4.
 The month with the fewest wet days in Wilmington is November, with an average of 6.7 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Wilmington is July, with an average of 15.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 52% on August 5.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Wilmington experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Wilmington.
-The most rain falls during the 31 days centered around September 4, with an average total accumulation of 6.1 inches.
+The month with the most rain in Wilmington is September, with an average rainfall of 5.9 inches.

-The least rain falls around November 9, with an average total accumulation of 2.9 inches.
+The month with the least rain in Wilmington is November, with an average rainfall of 2.9 inches.

 Average Monthly Rainfall in Wilmington